Breeds

 Some ideal markings on a Japanese.

-They have a solid build on a fine bone making them a wonderful source for food.
+They have a solid build on a fine bone.
 Another French breed, this one is quite old dating back to the 1800’s.
 Originally called the Japanese, this rabbit experienced a name change after WWII when “Japanese” became unpopular.
 We had all the colors here at Trickster Hares, and miss this breed very much.
 Harlequin is listed as Watch status by the Livestock Conservancy, and are quite rare on the West Coast.

 IMG_2133